✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Let's be direct about the numbers:

-The $455 gap between the two cards is significant on paper.
-But the Reserve offsets its fee with a stack of annual and monthly credits that, if you use them, bring the effective cost well below $550.
+The $700 gap between the two cards is significant on paper.
+But the Reserve offsets its fee with a stack of credits that, if you use them, bring the effective cost well below $795 — and for active users, well below zero.
 More on that in detail below.

 The point value difference matters more than most people realize.
 When you redeem through Chase's travel portal, Preferred points are worth 1.25 cents each while Reserve points are worth 1.5 cents each.
-On a 60,000-point redemption, that's a $150 difference — just from the redemption multiplier.
+On a 125,000-point redemption, that's a $312 difference — just from the redemption multiplier alone.

 Welcome Bonuses

-Both cards periodically offer elevated welcome bonuses, but standard offers typically look like this:
+Both cards periodically offer elevated welcome bonuses.
+Current offers can vary, so always verify at chase.com before applying — but typical structures look like this:

 Earning Points — Where Each Card Wins